ponycode/pony-config/README.md

     |--zip-state : 49013-CA  [SET]
 ```

+####reset()
+Used in tests, reset clears the Config for reusing an object

 ####setOptions( o );
 Turns on additional logging.
 Useful for tracing the loading of configuration files and environment search.

     o.debug = true | false              turns on logging (default is false)
     o.noColor = true | false            turns on color logging (default is false)
     o.cloneWhenLocked = true | false    turns on cloning for get() when locked (defaults false)
     o.exceptionOnLocked = true | false  throw exception set or use called wheh locked (default is false)
+    o.customCommandlineArguments        argument string to use instead of process.argv (eg, "-v 1.04 -print -out file")

 ###See Also